Coherent Equalization of Linear Quantum Systems: Coherent equalization problem for linear quantum communication systems

 In the subsequent sections we will consider passive linear quantum systems.
 For such systems, $A_+=0$, $B_+=0$, $C_+=0$, $D_+=0$, i.e., the evolution of the `annihilation part' of the system variable $\breve{\mathbf{a}}$ is governed only by the annihilation operators $\mathbf{b}(t)$ of the input field, and the `creation' part of $\breve{\mathbf{a}}$ is driven by the creation operators $\mathbf{b}^\#(t)$~\cite{JG-2010}.
 In this case, the matrices $\breve A$, $\breve B$, $\breve C$, $\breve D$ are block diagonal.

 For a quantum stochastic differential equation of the form (\ref{dyn}) to describe evolution of quantum physical system in the Heisenberg picture, its coefficients must satisfy certain additional conditions~\cite{SP-2012,JNP-2008,MP-2011}.
-These conditions, known as the \emph{physical realizability conditions}, ensure that the oscillator variables $\mathbf{a}_j(t)$ and the output field operators $\mathbf{y}_j(t)$ defined by equation (\ref{dyn}) evolve unitarily,
+These conditions, known as the \emph{physical realizability conditions}, ensure that the oscillator variables $\mathbf{a}_j(t)$ and the output field operators $\mathbf{y}_j(t)$ defined by equation (\ref{dyn}) evolve unitarily.
+We next describe the physical realizability conditions in the frequency domain.

-Here $\boldsymbol{\mathsf{U}}(t)$ is an adapted process of unitary operators of the system.
-The physical realizability of the system amounts to the existence of such operators; more precisely the operator process $\boldsymbol{\mathsf{U}}(t)$ arises as a solution to a certain Ito quantum stochastic differential equation~\cite{HP-1984}.

 In the frequency domain, the input-output map defined by system~(\ref{dyn}) is expressed in terms of the $n_b\times n_b$ transfer function